Financing for equity in pre-primary education

 2. Education resources to institutions

-Government providers of pre-primary education are funded by the Ministry of Basic Education.
-Under the pre-primary policy 2001 of education providers are expected to liaise with the Ministry for help with any special needs.
-In 2022, in preschools, a total of 259 children were registered with special needs.
+Government providers of pre-primary education are funded by the Ministry of Child Welfare and Basic Education.
+Under the 2001 Early Childhood Education and Care Policy, education providers are expected to liaise with the Ministry for help with any special needs.
+In 2022, a total of 259 children were registered with special needs in preschools.
 No evidence was found of specific funding mechanisms for special needs provision.

 The OSEC programme was created with the assistance of UNICEF to encourage at-risk children to continue school.
 Part of this involves the provision of free preschool education in rural areas, for example, Mosokotso.
 It is under the responsibility of the "Special Education, Out-of-School Education and Training (OSET)" department.